elastic/logstash/STYLE.md

 # Style Guide

 Rather than write a full style guide, please follow by examples you see in the code.
-If you send me a patch, I will not reject it for style reasons (but I will fix it before it gets committed)
+If you send me a patch, I will not reject it for style reasons (but I will fix it before it gets committed).

 ## Logging